The key ingredients of a successful student mentoring program

 2. Marketing

-Once you’ve set objectives you need to make both your alumni and current students aware of the opportunity of your Alumni mentoring program.
-Having an up to date Alumni database is obviously going to be a great help here as is a regular Alumni magazine where you can promote the program through email marketing and editorial in your newsletter.
+Once you've set objectives you need to make both your alumni and current students aware of the opportunity of your Alumni mentoring program.
+Having an up-to-date Alumni database is obviously going to be a great help here as is a regular Alumni magazine where you can promote the program through email marketing and editorial in your newsletter.

 3. Matching